Ebonsignori/image-resize-upload-aws/README.md

 # Resize and Upload Image to AWS S3

-Web app intended to run locally used for resizing an image into responsive sizes set in `.env` and uploading them to an S3 bucket.
+Web app intended to run locally used for resizing an image into responsive sizes set in `.env` and uploading them to an S3 bucketa in `webp` format.

 Image EXIF metadata like GPS location, shutter speed, ISO, etc are included in the S3 upload as custom metadata tags.